Taarak Mehta Ka Ooltah Chashmah

-Taarak Mehta Ka Ooltah Chashmah, often abbreviated as TMKOC, is an Indian sitcom and comedy based on the weekly column Duniya Ne Undha Chasma by Tarak Mehta for the magazine Chitralekha.
+Taarak Mehta Ka Ooltah Chashmah (lit.
+'Taarak Mehta's Inverted Spectacles') often abbreviated as TMKOC, is an Indian sitcom based on the weekly column Duniya Ne Undha Chasma by Tarak Mehta for the magazine Chitralekha.
 Produced by Asit Kumarr Modi, it is one of the longest-running television series in India.
 The series premiered on 28 July 2008 on Sony SAB and is also digitally available on SonyLIV.

 Plot

 The series is set in Mumbai and follows the lives of the residents of Gokuldham Co-operative Housing Society, a diverse community with people from different cultural and regional backgrounds.

 Most storylines focus on an individual, a family, or sometimes the entire society as they encounter and resolve various problems.
 The characters frequently support one another and celebrate festivals together, highlighting their close-knit bond.

 A recurring theme centers on Jethalal Champaklal Gada, who often finds himself in comical situations and troubles, with brief moments of relief before new challenges arise.